 Increase in atrial pressure and myocardial wall stress induces the release of ANP.
 ANP decreases central venous pressure, inhibits aldosterone secretion, and reduces sympathetic tone.
 Large dose of ANP increases renal blood flow and dilates afferent arterioles.
 In physiological doses it inhibits tubular Na+ reabsorption and increases excretion of water.

 ANP suppresses signalling of VEGF and attenuates angiogenesis.

 BNP in humans is a 32-amino acid hormone that is mainly released from the heart ventricles.
 Plasma concentrations of BNP are increased with age and in heart and kidney diseases.
+Plasma ANP and BNP concentrations can be used as biomarkers of cardiovascular diseases.
 Plasma half-live of BNP is ∼4 min.

 Reduced coronary vasoreactivity is one of the earliest abnormalities in the development of CAD.
 An inverse association between plasma BNP levels and coronary vasoreactivity has been observed in patients with dilated cardiomyopathy, but not in healthy young subjects, with myocardial perfusion measurement using [15O]H2O PET (Sundell et al., 2011).